Hire professional translators best fit for your job...

 Poland

-Posted about 7 years ago.
+Posted almost 8 years ago.

 A good translator is an expert only in a few areas not in everything.